Torben2907/qml-supervised/README.md

 ## Installation / Setup 👨‍🔧

-All the following commands will assume that you opened a shell environment in the `qml-supervised` folder.
+For all the following commands we will assume that you opened a shell environment in the `qml-supervised` folder.

 ### For Unix OS
 Create a new python environment using `python`-command: